1. Going to the United States

 You can get marriage information from these web pages:

-Las Vegas Wedding (by Las Vagas Convention and Visitors Authority)
+- Getting Married in Vegas (by Las Vegas Convention and Visitors Authority)

 - Wedding in Guam (information in Chinese) (by Guam Visitors Bureau (GVB) HK Representative)